-We discontinued further development of tarcocimab in mid-2023 pending the outcomes of two other trials that were then underway; while those trials produced favorable results and we are planning an additional trial, that trial may not be successful.
-In connection with our development program, we developed an enhanced, commercial formulation of tarcocimab to improve manufacturability and usability by reducing injection time from 7-10 seconds to 2-3 seconds.
-While we believe that so doing does not affect the applicability of prior test results, we cannot be sure that the FDA, EMA or comparable foreign regulatory authorities would agree or accept our planned BLA even if our planned additional trial is successful.
+We resumed further development of tarcocimab in November 2023 following the outcomes of two other trials that were then underway.
+While we have previous trials with favorable results and we have since resumed development of tarcocimab, further development of tarcocimab may ultimately not be successful.
+In connection with our development program, we developed an enhanced, commercial formulation of tarcocimab.
+While the FDA has advised that the additional clinical studies to be conducted with the revised formulation should be sufficient to bridge the former material to the go-to-market material, we cannot be sure that the FDA, EMA or comparable foreign regulatory authorities would agree or accept our planned BLA even if our planned additional trial is successful.

-The failure of pivotal studies of tarcocimab to meet their primary efficacy endpoints may lead us to pause or discontinue development of other product candidates based on our ABC Platform.
+The failure of pivotal studies of tarcocimab to meet their primary efficacy endpoints may lead us to pause, change or discontinue development of other product candidates based on our ABC Platform.

-In July 2023, we announced that two of our pivotal Phase 3 clinical trials of tarcocimab did not meet their primary efficacy endpoints and, as a result, Kodiak paused further development of tarcocimab pending review of data from the BEACON study in patients with macular edema due to RVO and the GLOW study patients with diabetic retinopathy.
-Although we intend to resume the development of tarcocimab, we may again determine to discontinue development of tarcocimab or our ABC Platform or other product candidates based on our ABC Platform based on future information, which could prevent us from or significantly delay achieving profitability and could result in disruptions to our business including potential impairment charges, restructuring costs, or costs that are greater than expected.
+In July 2023, we announced that two of our pivotal Phase 3 clinical trials of tarcocimab did not meet their primary efficacy endpoints and, as a result, we paused further development of tarcocimab pending review of data from the BEACON study in patients with macular edema due to RVO and the GLOW1 study patients with diabetic retinopathy.
+Although we resumed the development of tarcocimab in November 2023, we may again determine to discontinue development of tarcocimab or our ABC Platform or other product candidates using our ABC Platform based on future information or trials results, which could prevent us from, or significantly delay, achieving profitability and could result in disruptions to our business including potential impairment charges, restructuring costs, or costs that are greater than expected.